 Part D programs are required for areas that are designated nonattainment for a NAAQS.
-Since the EPA has not designated SO_2 nonattainment areas in North Carolina and North Carolina has submitted its recommendation as the entire state being attainment/unclassifiable, a Part D permit program is not required.
+Since there are no NO_2 nonattainment areas in North Carolina, a Part D permit program is not required.

-The EPA has stated that "structural PSD program provisions need to include provisions necessary for the PSD program to address all regulated sources and NSR pollutants, including greenhouse gases (GHG)."
-On October 18, 2011, the EPA published revisions to North Carolina's PSD program to incorporate provisions related to GHGs (76 FR 64240).
+The USEPA has stated that "structural PSD program provisions need to include provisions necessary for the PSD program to address all regulated sources and New Source Review (NSR) pollutants, including greenhouse gases (GHG)."
+On October 18, 2011, the USEPA published revisions to North Carolina's PSD program to incorporate provisions related to GHGs (76 FR 64240).